rmwc/rmwc/README.md

 * To create the thinnest, lightest, and spec compliant wrapper around Google Material Design Components for the Web [https://material.io/components/web/](https://material.io/components/web/)
-* To utilize the Foundation javascript classes and expose their api for consumption
+* To utilize the Foundation javascript classes from material-components-web
 * To be as unobtrusive and sensible as possible.
 * To fill the gaps in material-components-web with custom React community driven components.